-1. Death in the family or other bona fide family emergency.
+1. Death in the family or other bona fide family emergencies.

-2. Illness of student.
+2. Illness of students.
 A written statement from a physician that the student is under the supervision of the physician and that the student's condition justifies the number of days absent may be required after five (5) days absence.

-- 3. Appointments for medical or dental care (physician's statement required.)
+3. Appointments for medical or dental care (physician's statement required.)

-- 4. Visits to licensed therapist.
+4. Visits to a licensed therapist.

-- 5. Legal reasons.
+5. Legal reasons.